yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/LowPolyBear.png" width="30%">

 It's self-evident that this technique is very useful as it converts a smooth object to a "discrete" one, while maintaining its most important traits so that you can still recognize it's a bear.
+Acute readers might have known where we are heading: we are going to calculate the Euler Characteristic of smooth objects (topological spaces) by triangulating.

 Similar techniques can be adopted to topology spaces.
 We can use "triangles" to mesh out any oddly shaped topological space, turning it into a "polyhedron".
 From this polyhedron, we can calculate the Euler characteristic of the space, telling us how many "holes" are in this topological space.
 This gives us a way to classify topology spaces according to its "holes".
 This is an important aspect of a topological space as in the famous example of topology - a cup and a doughnut is topological equivalent. (image from [Wikipedia](https://en.wikipedia.org/wiki/Topology))